 At BMW Group’s annual analyst and investor day on 18 March 2021, Jochen Goller, President & CEO, BMW Group (Region China), had confirmed a 2022 world debut for the first-ever pure electric 7 Series.
 Below is what he had said:

 At the moment, in the BEV area, others have more products, and especially Tesla’s share is stronger.
 But we are now ramping up, we’ve got cars in all the volume segments.
 Let’s not forget next year 3 Series, 7 Series, and so on, so forth.Jochen Goller, President & CEO, BMW Group Region China (BMW Group Analyst and Investor Day 2021)

 The base BMW i7 could have an attractive price of EUR 100,000 (including 19% VAT and excluding delivery costs) in Germany.
 Expect the market launch in Europe to happen in late 2022.

 BMW Group aims to sell some ten million EVs by 2030.
-By 2023, it plans to unveil three new BMW EVs, and the 7 Series’ electric variant will be one of them.
+By 2023, it plans to unveil several new BMW EVs, and the 7 Series’ electric variant will be one of them.
 Zipse confirmed this during the company’s Q2 2021 earnings conference call.